walles/catiplicator/README.md

 * Add music to the game activity
 * Add music to the launch screen
 * Add music to the finished screen
+* Try using `SoundPool` to play sound effects, validate on Melvin's tablet